awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

 <i>Type</i>: String

-The following parameter types are supported:
+The following parameter types are supported by CloudFormation.
+When using other AWS resource types, λ# automatically declares them as <code>String</code> type.

 <dl>